jlfreif/katheal/docs/visual_style.md

 # Visual Style Guide for Kathaél Illustrations

 ## Overview
-All illustrations should maintain consistent style across all books while allowing each character's aesthetic to shine through.
+All illustrations should maintain consistent style across all books and pages and images of characters while allowing each character's aesthetic to shine through.
+Artistic style is combination of Oliver Jeffers and Paul Cezanne.

 ## Reference Images
 - Character reference images are stored in `ref-images/` directory